 8.1 General Allowability Criteria

+Policy:

-In order to be allowable under a federal or state award, a cost must meet the general allowability criteria established by the Office of Management and Budget Circulars, and/or the Uniform Grant Management Standards, as applicable.
+In order to be allowable under a federal or state award, a cost must meet the general allowability criteria established by the Uniform Guidance and Texas Grant Management Standards, as applicable.

-A cost must meet the following general criteria in order to be allowable under a federal or state award:
+A cost must meet the following general criteria in order to be allowable under a TWC grant award:

 Be necessary and reasonable for proper and efficient performance and administration of the award.

-In determining whether a cost is reasonable, consideration must be given to:

-whether it is a type of cost that is generally recognized as ordinary and necessary for the operation of the organization or the performance of the award;

-restraints or requirements imposed by such factors as: sound business practices; arm’s length bargaining; federal, state, and other laws and regulations; and terms and conditions of the award;

-market prices for comparable goods or services;

-whether the individuals concerned acted with prudence in the circumstances, considering their responsibilities to the organization, its employees, the public at large, and the federal or state government; and

-significant deviations from the established practices of the organization which may unjustifiably increase the award’s cost.

-Be allocable to the award under the provisions of applicable Office of Management and Budget (OMB) Circulars and the Uniform Grant Management Standards (UGMS).
-Where a cost or activity benefits multiple activities or programs, it must be allocated in accordance with the relative benefits received by each activity or program.
-Unless specifically advised by the head of the awarding agency, a cost or activity may not be charged to a federal or state award, to which the cost is not allocable, to overcome fund deficiencies, to avoid restrictions imposed by law or terms of the awards, or for other reasons, regardless of whether the cost would otherwise be allowable under those awards.

-However, where a cost or activity is allocable to and allowable under two or more programs in accordance with the existing program agreements, a single cost objective may be established, and funded with a combination of funds made available under those programs.
-See an example at ASMB C-10, Question 2-16, the Implementation Guide for Office of Management and Budget Circular A-87, issued by the Assistant Secretary of Management and Budget (ASMB) for the U.S. Department of Health and Human Services.
+Be allocable to the award under the provisions of the Uniform Guidance and Texas Grant Management Standards (TxGMS).

 Be authorized or not prohibited under state or local laws or regulations.

-Conform to any limitations or exclusions set forth in cost principles established by applicable OMB Circulars or UGMS (Part II), federal or state laws, terms and conditions of the award, or other governing regulations as to types or amounts of cost items.
+Conform to any limitations or exclusions set forth in cost principles established by Uniform Guidance and TxGMS, federal or state laws, terms and conditions of the award, or other governing regulations as to types or amounts of cost items.

 Be consistent with policies, regulations, and procedures that apply uniformly to both federal and/or state awards and other activities of the organization.

 Be accorded consistent treatment.
-A cost may not be assigned to the award as a if any other cost incurred for the same purpose in like circumstances has been allocated to the award as an .
+A cost may not be assigned to the award as a direct cost if any other cost incurred for the same purpose in like circumstances has been allocated to the award as an indirect cost.

-Except as otherwise provided for in the applicable OMB Circulars and UGMS (Part II), be determined in accordance with .
+Except as otherwise provided for in the Uniform Guidance and TxGMS, be determined in accordance with Generally Accepted Accounting Principles.

-Be the net of all .
+Be the net of all applicable credits.
 Applicable credits, whether accruing or received, that are related to allowable costs, should be credited to the applicable award(s) as a cost reduction or cash refund, as appropriate.

 Be adequately documented.
 Documentation required may include, but is not limited to, travel records, time sheets, invoices, contracts, mileage records, billing records, telephone bills and other documentation that verifies the expenditure amount and appropriateness to the grant.